jacobdjwilson/awesome-annual-security-reports/README.md

 - [Snyk](https://snyk.io/reports/ai-code-security/) - [AI Generated Code Security Report](Annual%20Security%20Reports/2023/Snyk-AI-Generated-Code-Security-Report-2023.pdf) (2023) - Examines the security implications of AI-generated code across different sectors.

 ## Resources
-Annual reports are composed by a combination of paid and non-profit research both internal and external to the organization.
-Below you will find various organizations involved in cybersecurity research, consulting, and policy-making.
-It's divided into six main categories:
+Annual reports are the result of a collaborative effort, combining research from both paid and non-profit sources, drawn from within the organization and the broader cybersecurity community.
+These reports rely on the contributions of various organizations that help shape the field by setting standards, offering certifications, conducting research, and influencing policy.

+The categories below highlight the diverse roles these organizations play in building cybersecurity programs and advancing best practices.
+By exploring these groups, readers can gain insight into the ecosystem that underpins the development of annual reports and drives progress in the industry.

 **[Research Consulting](#research-consulting):** These are organizations that offer paid research services, market analysis, and consulting in the field of information technology and cybersecurity.